planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 The ```addMenuClickStep()``` method is particularely useful when a step involves opening a modal dialog that will block QGIS's main window, and will not allow the user to move to the next step and see its description.

-Another convenient method is the ```addCleanupMethod()```.
+Another convenient method is the ```setCleanup()```.
 With it you can set up a cleanup method, which will run when the lesson is finished, or the user exits the lesson before completing it.

 ::

-    lesson.addCleanup(cleanupMethod)
+    lesson.setCleanup(cleanupMethod)

 Yet another useful method is ```addNextLesson()```.
 If your lesson is related to other lessons, you can add them as recommended lesson to continue after the current one is finished.